dox-op/ai-persistency-layer/README.md

-# @vez/init-persistency-layer
+# @dox-op/ai-persistency-layer

 Bootstrap or refresh an AI Persistency Layer inside an existing Git repository.
-The tool mirrors the behaviour of the original `init-persistency-layer.sh` script while upgrading it to a TypeScript/ESM CLI.
+The tool mirrors the behaviour of the original `init-persistency-layer.sh` script while upgrading it to an idempotent TypeScript/ESM CLI.

 ## Features